Do You Need a Licence to Be a Business Broker? Legal Basics, US State Rules & Global Guide (2026)

 Become a Business Broker — Done Correctly

-The 30-Day Business Broker Training is a 1:1 fast-start programme for serious adults.
-You learn how to operate like a real exit adviser from Day 1 — including mandate structure, compliance hygiene, and positioning — instead of looking like some random "finder" who can't legally collect a fee.
+The practice asset is built for serious adults who want to operate like a real exit adviser from Day 1 — including mandate structure, compliance hygiene, and positioning — instead of looking like some random "finder" who can't legally collect a fee.

 - How to talk to an owner so they trust you enough to sign an engagement letter